MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 # Architecture pattern for mission-critical workloads on Azure

-This article presents a common pattern for mission-critical architecture.
-As you start the design process, start with this pattern, and then choose components that are best suited for your business requirements.
-Also included are examples that outline common ways that mission-critical solutions are built.
+This article presents a common pattern for mission-critical architectures on Azure.
+Apply this pattern when you start your design process, and then select components that are best suited for your business requirements.
+This article also outlines a recomended 'north star' technology approach to building mission-critical solutions on Azure, along with other examples which apply common technology components.

-The pattern has three layers and resources in them have distinct characteristics:
+We recommend that you evaluate [**the key design areas**](/azure/architecture/framework/mission-critical/mission-critical-overview#what-are-the-key-design-areas) and develop a matrix of Azure resources and their configuration while keeping in mind the following characteristics.

 |Characteristic|Considerations|
 |---|---|